What Is Coronavirus?

 - Have severe community-acquired pneumonia and there is no clear cause

 - A healthcare worker who works directly with patients and you have a respiratory illness and a fever

 Most people with Coronavirus (COVID-19) illness have mild symptoms and recover on their own.
-There are currently no specific treatments for coronavirus (COVID-19) and no vaccine that protects against Coronavirus (COVID-19); generally, most people recover on their own.
-Current management is directed towards isolation of patients to prevent the spread of the virus to others and supportive measures to relieve symptoms, such as:
+Current management pf non-serious illness is directed towards isolation of patients to prevent the spread of the virus to others and supportive measures to relieve symptoms, such as:

 - Use of pain relievers

 - Humidifier or a hot shower might help with a sore throat or cough